zsipos/zsipos/README.md

 ### Prerequisites

-We assume Ubuntu 18.04 and bash as the build environemnt.
+We assume Ubuntu 18.04 and bash as the build environment.

 You need around 80GB of free disk space.